Agree with our rating?

 “Hiring Mill” Practices

 This processor’s most frequently cited drawback appears to be its marketing practices.
 In particular, the company appears to function as a “hiring mill” that relies heavily upon recruiting independent agents and resellers.
-This marketing practice often results in problems for merchants and damage to a provider’s reputation because the sales practices of resellers are hard to control.
+This marketing practice often results in problems for businesses and damage to a provider’s reputation because the sales practices of resellers are hard to control.
 This does not compare favorably to our list of best credit card processors.

 Misleading Sales Tactics

 Numerous North American Bancard complaints suggest that its agents are poorly trained on the terms and conditions of the company’s merchant account contract and are encouraged to sell expensive accounts in exchange for large commissions.
 In fact, a large number of complaints report that agents misrepresented fees and policies in order to persuade them into signing up for services.
-It also appears that the company’s underwriting policies do a poor job of screening out merchants that are likely to have their funds frozen.
+It also appears that the company’s underwriting policies do a poor job of screening out businesses that are likely to have their funds frozen.

 Cause for Concern